 Christmas, or Xmas for non-believers, used to be a quiet period in Edinburgh.
 Not anymore.
 Although it's still not quite as mad as the hurlyburly of the Edinburgh Festival in August, it's a busy time particulary during the 3-day Edinburgh's Hogmanay festivities.

-Edinburgh's Christmas was first launched in 1999 to compliment the hugely popular millennium Hogmanay celebrations.
-Since 1999, it has expanded to include an ever-growing range of events from christmas light nights to Edinburgh pantomimes and christmas shows.
+Edinburgh's Christmas was first launched at the turn of the millennium Hogmanay celebrations.
+Since 1999, it has expanded to include an ever-growing range of events, from Christmas Light Night to Edinburgh pantomimes and Christmas shows.

 Deck the streets

 If you can't make the festival opener, don't worry.
-You won't miss the brightly lit giant Christmas tree from Norway which is erected at the top of the Mound, and George Street and Princes Street are decked with fairie lights and yuletide decorations.
+You won't miss the brightly lit giant Christmas tree from Norway which is erected at the top of the Mound, and George Street and Princes Street are decked with faerie lights and yuletide decorations.

-It wouldn't be christmas without Santa, and there's no lack of portly, white-bearded chaps and, for that matter, ladies hitting the ground for the Great Scottish Santa Run.
-Hundreds of them.
+How many Santas make Christmas?
+Well, there's no lack of portly, white-bearded chaps and, for that matter, ladies hitting the ground for the Edinburgh Santa Run.

 Pantos and Christmas Shows

 Pantomime at the theatre is as traditional as mince pies around the tree at this time of year.
-Levity and fantasy are the order the day, often with cross-dressing and updated, comical versions of traditional fairytales.
-Read EdinburghGuide.com's round-up of Edinburgh pantomime and Christmas shows 2012 (panto reviews 2011, 2010, 2009).
+Levity and fantasy are the order of the day, often with cross-dressing and updated, comical versions of traditional fairytales.
+Read EdinburghGuide.com's current Edinburgh pantomime and Christmas reviews (and earlier round-ups here from 2012, 2011, 2010, 2009).

 On 1st December 2019, there's a (free) traditional Nativity Carol Service on the Mound at 3pm.
-Tom Chalk's nativity scene, a realistic interpretation of the biblical christmas scene that the artist was commissioned to do in 2003, also returns to St Andrew Square.
+Tom Chalk's nativity scene, a realistic interpretation of the biblical Christmas scene that the artist was commissioned to do in 2003, will be assembled under the Norwegian Christmas Tree.

-Calculations for previous years estimate that there are over 200,000 individual bulbs that light up Edinburgh’s Christmas, with over 10 kilometres of cabling.
+Calculations for previous years are that over 200,000 individual bulbs light up Edinburgh’s Christmas, with over 10 kilometres of cabling.